-Located just outside of Tokyo, Chiba is a peninsula best known for being the home of Japan’s two Disney resorts, but the area is overflowing with spots of natural beauty both inland and by the sea on both coasts.
-Stretching 66 kilometers along Chiba’s coast is Kujukurihama Beach, Japan's longest stretch of sandy coastline, which offers ideal conditions for watersports.
-Heading deeper inland, there’s plenty to explore, including a number of spacious parks and towering Mt.
+Adjacent to Tokyo, Chiba is best known for being home to Japan’s two Disney resorts, but the area overflows with natural beauty both inland and by the sea.
+Stretching 66 kilometers along Chiba’s coast is Kujukuri Beach, Japan's longest stretch of sandy coastline, ideal for watersports.
+Deeper inland are a number of spacious parks and towering Mt.
 Nokogiri, with its "Hell Peak Point."
-Chiba also has Japan's main international airport, Narita, making it the first entry point for most travelers.
+Chiba also has Japan's main international airport, Narita, making it the country's first entry point for most travelers.

-Chiba is easily accessible from Tokyo on the JR Keiyo Line from Tokyo Station or the JR Sobu Line from various stations.
-Narita International Airport, Japan’s main international airport, is located in Chiba.
+Chiba is easily accessible via the JR Keiyo Line from Tokyo Station.
+You can also reach Chiba using the JR Sobu Line from various stations in the capital.
+Narita International Airport, Japan’s main international airport, is located in the prefecture.

 The JR Sobu Line travels through several of Tokyo’s main stations, including Shinjuku, Tokyo and Akihabara.
-From Chiba Station, you can access many of Chiba’s attractions via the local train network.
-The Keiyo Line, which stretches around the bay and connects Tokyo to Chiba’s main attractions like the Disney resorts and the Makuhari Messe Exhibition Center.
-There are also buses that go directly from Tokyo stations Chiba Station, Soga Station, Tokyo Disney Resort, and other areas in Chiba.
+From Chiba Station, you can access many prefectural sights via the local train network.
+The Keiyo Line, which stretches around the bay, connects Tokyo to Chiba’s main urban attractions such as the Disney resorts and the Makuhari Messe Exhibition Center.
+Buses run directly from Tokyo stations Chiba Station, Soga Station, Tokyo Disney Resort and other areas in Chiba.
 You can use the Japan Rail Pass for JR train lines.

 Namero is a traditional fishermans dish from the coastal area of southern Chiba.
 A type of tartare, it is a mix of ma...